GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

    the first index corresponds to the "J" axis.
 :code:`aligned_index`
    the value given in the constructor indicating the grid point to which the memory is aligned.
-Note that this only partly takes the role of the former :code:`default_origin` parameter, since it no longer has any influence on the choice of origin at call time.
+Note that this only partly takes the role of the former :code:`default_origin` parameter, since that functionaly is now taken over by the :code:`halo` attribute.
 :code:`nbytes`,
    size of the buffer in bytes (excluding padding) :code:`gpu`